 Will Expansion Pay off for Cloud Providers?

-Data facility owners are expected to do well in 2017 in terms of a balance between supply and demand, according to real estate experts.
+Data center facility owners are expected to do well in 2017 in terms of a balance between supply and demand, according to real estate experts.
 It appears to be a positive move for modern data centers that can offer a multitude of cloud and managed services.
 As owners of traditional data centers move into outsourced data centers, the door will be opened for more vacant facilities to be sold.

 In 2016, data center asset sales reached $1.78 billion with an average price per square foot of $275.
 Acquisitions that had not yet closed by the end of the year included Equinix’s purchase of Verizon data centers in the Americas and CenturyLink’s proposed acquisition of BC Partners and Medina Capital.
 Data facility owners with the greatest potential to capitalize on rising demand for network connectivity and pricing are those in heavily populated areas.